eugenia1984/english/glossary.md

 **Identity** refers to who a person is, including their name, date of birth, and other personal information.
 For example: ``Protecting your identity online is important`` means keeping your personal information safe on the internet.

+- **IDEs**: stands for Integrated Development Environments.
+These are software tools used by developers to write, test, and debug code.
+Examples of popular IDEs include Visual Studio Code, IntelliJ IDEA, and Eclipse.

 - **I'd love to join**: is used to express eagerness or willingness to participate in an activity or event

 - **I'll let you know**: indicates a promise to provide information or updates about a future event or plan.